mklimek/frame-video-view/README.md

 # How it works?
 FrameVideoView solved flickering and black screen issues by showing placeholder in proper time.<br/>
+Placeholder is a simple `View` which covers `VideoView`.
+Placeholder is visisble when just after `onPause` is called and invisible when `onResume` is called.<br/>
+It allows to hide `VideoView` during screen transitions which causes strange issues.
 If your device is running API level 14 or higher it will use TextureView to increase video playback performance, otherwise VideoView will be used.